-1. They understand the organisations health and safety policy, understand their responsibilities and comply with the requirements.

-- 2. They avoid improvisation and only use the correct equipment for the task. - 3.
+- 1. They understand the organisations health and safety policy, understand their responsibilities and comply with the requirements. - 2.
+They avoid improvisation and only use the correct equipment for the task. - 3.
 They use the correct personal protective equipment as provided. - 4.
 They report all defective equipment and materials, or any obvious safety or health hazards. - 5.
 They take reasonable care not to endanger themselves or other persons through their actions or omissions at work. - 6.
 They warn new employees of known hazards. - 7.
 They refrain from horseplay and follow all health and safety rules. - 8.
 They do not misuse or abuse anything provided under a statutory requirement in the interests of health and safety. - 9.
 They co-operate with the organisation on all aspects of health, safety and welfare. - 10.
 They do not operate any equipment unless they have been fully trained and instructed in its operation. - 11.
 All accidents and incidents are reported so that action can be taken to prevent a recurrence. - 12.
-Their line manager is informed of any change to their state of health, either temporary or permanent, which might affect their working ability or their suitability to carry out any particular task or tasks. - 13.
-Maintains the company's training records, identifying further training needs and requirements.
+Their line manager is informed of any change to their state of health, either temporary or permanent, which might affect their working ability or their suitability to carry out any particular task or tasks.